EthanFlorendo/FPGA-Audio-Equalizer/README.md

 ## Important

-There are 2 Vivado projects in here, FFT2 has the DMA registers with FFT and IFFT testing, its associated PYNQ file is WorkingFFT
+There are 2 Vivado projects in here, FFT2 has the DMA registers with FFT and IFFT testing, its associated PYNQ file is "WorkingFFT.ipynb"
-The FFT Vivado project file contains 2 designs; the top file must be selected depending on what you want to build for the bitstream. design2 has the audio passthrough files, it is meant for audio testing and debugging I2S design3 had the full design using I2S, FFT, and IFFT; there are known bugs with this design, as we discussed in the demo.
+The FFT Vivado project file contains 2 designs; the top file must be selected depending on what you want to build for the bitstream. design2 has the audio passthrough files, it is meant for audio testing and debugging I2S.
+The associated PYNQ file is "Audio passthrough test.ipynb" design3 had the full design using I2S, FFT, and IFFT; there are known bugs with this design, as we discussed in the demo.
+The associated file is "Full.ipynb"